How To Get A Home Equity Loan | Process 2026

 Not all homeowners can borrow the full amount of equity available.
 Your loan amount depends on your credit score and financial situation.
 In addition, withdrawing more of your equity can lead to higher interest rates.

-When to get a home equity loan
+When should you get a home equity loan?

 A home equity loan can be a great option when you need to borrow a large sum of cash.
 Since home equity loans are a type of mortgage, interest rates are low compared to credit cards or personal loans.
 And you only borrow what you need, unlike a cash-out refinance, which resets your entire mortgage loan.